 In the 543-seat Lok Sabha, a party or alliance must secure at least 272 seats to form a stable government.
 However, in the 2024 general election, the leading coalition won only 243 seats, leaving it significantly short of the majority mark.
 This shortfall underscored the fragmented nature of voter preferences and the challenges of translating vote share into decisive parliamentary strength.
 Falling short of the majority necessitated extensive negotiations and strategic alliance-building to bridge the gap and ensure effective governance.

-Role of NDA and Coalition Support
+Role of NDA Allies

 The National Democratic Alliance (NDA), traditionally the largest coalition in Indian politics, emerged as a pivotal player in the post-election landscape.
 Although the NDA had a substantial block of seats, it still needed additional support to cross the majority threshold.
 By engaging with regional partners and smaller parties, the NDA worked to consolidate its position and secure the numbers required to stake a claim to form the government.
 The alliance’s ability to bring diverse political entities together became a defining factor in shaping the coalition arithmetic.